oobecomau/desktop.gov.au/docs/blueprint/office-365.md

 --- | --- | ---
 Custom Portal Theme | Configured | Customising the Theme setting assists user to identify that they are in the correct portal.

-Note: Themes will be the responsibility of the Agency and this table contains recommendations and restrictions for the themes.
+Note: Themes will be the responsibility of the organisation and this table contains recommendations and restrictions for the themes.

 Theme Configuration for all agencies and implementation types.

 Configuration | Value | Description
 --- | --- | ---
-Logo Image | Agency logo is recommended | Under 10 KB, 200 x 30 pixels in JPG, PNG, GIF, or SVG format.
+Logo Image | Organisation logo is recommended | Under 10 KB, 200 x 30 pixels in JPG, PNG, GIF, or SVG format.
 SVG is the preferred format.
-Background Image | Agency logo is recommended | 15 KB or less, 1366 x 50 pixels in JPG, PNG, or GIF format.
+Background Image | Organisation logo is recommended | 15 KB or less, 1366 x 50 pixels in JPG, PNG, or GIF format.
 This is in line with Microsoft best practice.
 Prevent users from overriding their theme | Yes | Flip this toggle to prevent users from choosing their own theme from the Microsoft theme gallery.
 This is enabled to maintain cadence between potential personal tenancies and the 'corporate' environment.
-Navigation bar colour | Default | Based on Agency branding standards.
+Navigation bar colour | Default | Based on organisation branding standards.
 To maintain cadence with corporate standards.
-Text and icon colour | Default | Based on Agency branding standards.
+Text and icon colour | Default | Based on organisation branding standards.
-Accent Colour | Default | Based on Agency branding standards.
+Accent Colour | Default | Based on organisation branding standards.
 Show the users name on the top navigation bar when the user is signed in | Yes | The users name will be shown to identify who is signed in.

 ### Office 365 services and add-ins

 Office 365 centrally manages Office services and add-ins.
 Office services and add-ins can enhance both the way information is accessed and the way business is conducted.
 Enabling Services and Add-ins also comes with risks, such as the risk of data being shared with other Microsoft services outside of the tenant boundary, or shared outside of Australian data centre locations.
 Out of the box, several services and add-ins are configured within the portal.

 The design will take into consideration the services and add-ins that are part of Office 365.
-The design decision is based on the requirement provided by the Agency and application that is hosted on.
+The design decision is based on the requirement provided by the organisation and application that is hosted on.

 Services and Add-ins Design Decisions for all agencies and implementation types.